xianlinbox/daily_practise/aws-solution-architect/design-disaster-recovery-solution.md

 - Also support Cross-Region and Cross-Account copy
 - Need to modify permissions to allow other accounts to access the AMI.

+### ECS/EKS

+- Multi-AZ Deployment: In case of a failure in one AZ, ECS automatically launches new tasks in healthy AZs to maintain the desired task count.
+EKS will attempt to reschedule any failed pods to healthy nodes in the same region.
+  Cross-Region

 ### FSx

 provides automated backups that are enabled by default when you create a new FSx file system.
 These backups are taken